-We found that as many of these sustainable solutions are in their infancy, costs to implement them are often high and require large minimums which can be limiting to a smaller brand like Motus.
-However we still came away with a tonne of newly acquired knowledge and ideas for the future.
+We found that as many of these sustainable solutions are in their infancy, costs to implement them are often high and require large minimums which can be limited to a smaller brand like Motus.
+However, we still came away with a tonne of newly acquired knowledge and ideas for the future.

 Also, while we are happy to be moving in the right direction, some of these solutions are far from perfect.
 Recycled polyester, although made from old plastic bottles, is still contributing to the plastic micro-particles that are plaguing the earth and even organic cotton still uses a lot of water to grow.